Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Edge cleaning

-The following experiment we’ll look at is the edge cleaning results, where the S65 was excellent using both the soft roller and multi-floor LED nozzles.
+The following experiment we’ll examine is the edge cleaning results.
+The S65 was excellent, using both the soft roller and multi-floor LED nozzles.

 Here’s the before and after shot with the multi-floor LED.